-The basic carburettor settings are adjusted during testing at the factory.
-The basic setting is richer than the optimal setting and should be kept during the machine's first working hours.
-Thereafter the carburetor should be finely adjusted.
-Fine adjustment should be carried out by a skilled technician.
+The basic carburetor settings are adjusted during testing at the factory.

+The carburetor is set to its basic setting when test run at the factory.
+The basic setting is richer than the optimum setting and should be maintained for the first hours that the machine is in use.
+The carburetor should then be finely adjusted.
+Fine adjustment should be carried out by a suitably trained person.

-NOTE!
-If the chain rotate while idling the T screw should be adjusted counter-clockwise until it stops.
+CAUTION!
+If the chain rotates while idling the T-screw must be turned anti-clockwise until the chain stops.